tldr-pages/tldr/pages/common/vf.md

 `vf new --python {{/usr/local/bin/python3.8}} {{virtualenv_name}}`

-- Activate or use a different virtual environment:
+- Activate and use the specified virtual environment:

 `vf activate {{virtualenv_name}}`